Small Business Management for Craft Professionals

 If you're looking for more in-depth information on choosing a business name, I've written a series of articles about naming your business.
 You'll find them right here in the business marketing section of this site

-Business MAnagement Resources
+Business Management Resources

 Here are several resources that I've found useful for building a small business.